 - There’s a tire swing, teeter-totter, yellow chain climber, and big kid swings near the largest red structure.

 - Take an easy stroll around the lake and do some exploring.

 - Save time to visit the Butterfly Garden and go for a hike on the trails past the tennis courts.
 Consult with a ranger for more information.

-- Guided hikes to the Redwood Grove are offered most weekends.
+- You can take a self-guided hike or take advantage of guided hikes to the Redwood Grove that are usually offered the first weekend of the month.
 Consult the OCParks.com official calendar.

 - We’ve seen plenty of woodpeckers working the oak trees and see how many waterfowl you can spot on the lake.
 See any evidence of Canadian Geese?

 - Hot during the summer (although lots of shade trees)